| | | | |

 Ingredients required for gluten-free potato bread recipe.

-• Mashed Potatoes: I like using leftover mashed potatoes, but you can also use fresh mashed potatoes.
-If you prefer, you can also use mashed sweet potatoes (sweet potato puree).
-For a non-yeast quick bread, try my gluten-free sweet potato bread that uses baking powder as the leavening agent.
+• Mashed Potatoes: In this gluten-free potato bread recipe, I like using leftover mashed potatoes, but you can also use fresh mashed potatoes or instant mashed potatoes made from potato flakes if that’s what you have.
+If you like, you can also use mashed sweet potatoes if you prefer.

 • Eggs: Eggs help to bind the ingredients better and gives the loaf a better rise.
 If you are vegan or allergic to eggs, you may also use aquafaba or an egg-replacer.

 • Water: Make sure the warm water has a temperature of between 105F to 115F.
 If the water is too cold, the yeast will not get activated, but if the water is too hot, the high heat will kill the yeast.
-Alternatively, of you prefer, you may also use warm dairy-free milk (such as almond milk, cashew milk, rice milk etc.).
-If you are not vegan or lactose-intolerant, feel free to use normal cow’s milk instead.
+Alternatively, of you prefer, you may also use warm dairy-free milk (such as almond milkcashew milktigernut milkrice milkcoconut milk etc.).
+If you are not vegan or lactose-intolerant, feel free to use normal whole milk instead.

 • Oil: I like using sunflower oil because I always have a bottle of sunflower oil on hand.
-You may also use other types of vegetable oil such as olive oil, avocado oil, or even melted coconut oil or melted vegan butter.
+You may also use another vegetable oil such as olive oilavocado oil, or even melted coconut oil or melted vegan butter.
 Alternatively, if you are not lactose-intolerant, feel free to use normal butter if you prefer.

 • Gluten-Free All-Purpose Flour: I recommend using a good-quality gluten-free all-purpose flour blend that includes lighter flours and starches (such as rice flour, tapioca starch, corn starch, potato starch) to ensure you get a light and fluffy final texture.
 I do NOT recommend using a blend with heavier flours (such as garbanzo bean flour) as that will result in a denser bread.